bromagosa/Snap4Arduino/README.md

 The command line parameters for the ``prepare`` script are:

-    usage: ./prepare [options]
+    Usage: ./prepare [options]

         --snap              Pulls the latest Snap! version.
         --nwjs              Pulls the latest nwjs.io stable version.
         --desktop           Pulls all NodeJS modules needed for desktop versions.
+        --chromeos          Pulls all NodeJS modules needed for the ChromeOS app.
         --chromium          Pulls all NodeJS modules needed for the web extension.
         --cli               Pulls all NodeJS modules needed for command-line version.
         --all               Does all of the above.

 Once your local setup is ready, you can use the ``build`` script as follows: